Dynamic-Capital/Dynamic-Capital/docs/ton-trading-open-source-toolkit.md

 - Optional extras mirror the documentation categories (`validation`, `rl`, `tracking`).
 Pass `--extras=all` to install every group.

+#### Toolkit configuration

+All dependencies, optional groups, and container services live in `tools/ton/toolkit.config.json`.
+Update this file to add or remove packages, toggle Playwright installation, or point the installer to a custom Docker Compose stack.
+Supply an alternate config at runtime with `npm run ton:install-toolkit -- --config path/to/toolkit.config.json`.

 Manual steps remain available below when you need to customise versions or use an alternative environment manager.